KyleLuther/kyleluther.github.io/_drafts/kaiming-variance-decay.md

 The variance over networks of a preactivation in layer $l$ is the same as it is in layer $l-1$.
 Variance is preserved.

 Some general things to note, averaging over weights greatly simplifies this calculation.
 We didnt make any assumptions about the input, nor the network width.
 This calculation is exact.

 ## Kaiming init shrinks variance over samples
+Assuming we know the distribution of the sample mean and variance in layer $l-1$, we can compute this distribution in the next layer.

+## Kaiming init shrinks variance over samples
 We want to freeze the network weights and compute the variance over samples of a preactivation in each layer: